 |“I walk 6 kilometers to school every day.”|

 One of my students once asked me:

 These sentences mean the same thing but I can see the confusion.
-Some words have a noun and a verb form.
+Both of these sentences are using the past tense.
+TOOK is the past tense of the verb TO TAKE and WALKED is the past tense of the verb TO WALK.
+The confusion comes from the fact that some words have a noun and a verb form.

-It’s important to know the difference so we can make our sentences with correct grammar.
+It’s important to identify the difference between nouns and verbs so we can make our sentences with correct grammar.

 Tell the difference

 If we use an article in English (A, An and The are articles) the word that follows will be a noun: